-- A. The entry blank must contain spaces for name, class numbers, and the name of the Team. - B. Each member must sign the AEL membership release online at the start of the competition year.
+- A. The entry blank must contain spaces for name, class numbers, and the name of the Club. - B. Each Parent must sign the AEL membership release for their child online at the start of the competition year.
 In the event of failure to do so, the first entrance into the ring of and exhibitor of that institution shall constitute acceptance of the AEL Rules.